Paul47/XYTable-array-generator/README.md

-## XYTable[] array generator
+##XYTable[] array generator

 #Intro
-This Arduino sketch will create a lookup table for LED projects instead of writing and using mapping code.
+This Arduino sketch will create an x,y lookup table for LED projects instead of writing and using mapping code.
 It uses LEDMatrix definitions (ex: HORIZONTAL_ZIGZAG_MATRIX) to define the LED mapping.

 The LED mapping apps I have found all have shortcoming on the size or layout of the matrix.
 Especially for blocks or cells within the matrix like the popular 8x8 blocks.
 This sketch includes: